TNPSC Group 1 Syllabus 2026 – Download PDF

 • Indian Economy and Development Administration in Tamil Nadu

-• Current Events at the National and International levels
+• National and International Current Events

 • Environment, Bio-diversity, and Disaster Management